Home » Meal Planning » How to Use Leftover Celery, Leftover Onions & Leftover Carrots

 High in vitamin C, B vitamins and potassium, onions also offer many antioxidants.
 Onions are beneficial for your heart and may help reduce high blood pressure.
 Furthermore, like garlic, onions are part of the allium family.
 Consuming plants from this family may help reduce cancer risk.

-I'd say it's well worth it to make sure these nutrient dense powerhouses don't go to waste.
+I'd say it's well worth it to make sure these nutrient-dense powerhouses don't go to waste.

 Simple Ways to Use Onions